randym/axlsx/README.md

 Changelog
 ---------
+- **October.27.11**: 1.0.10 release
+  - Updating gemspec to be compatible with rails3 requirements
+  - Added acts_as_xlsx mixin for rails3 See Examples
+  - Added row.style assignation for updating the cell style for an entire row
+  - Added col_style method to worksheet upate a the style for a column of cells

 - **October.26.11**: 1.0.9 release
   - Updated to support ruby 1.9.3
   - Updated to eliminate all warnings originating in this gem